C4Q/AC-iOS-TextFields/README.md

   }
 ```

-Including the owning object (the employer) as a parameter in the protocol's function is a common pattern in delegation, and you will see it often.
+Including the owning object (the `Employer`) as a parameter in the protocol's function is a common pattern in iOS delegation, and you will see it very often.
 For example, looking at the functions for a [`UITableViewDelegate`](https://developer.apple.com/documentation/uikit/uitableviewdelegate#), we notice that they each have a parameter of `tableView: UITableView` corresponding to the table that is alerting the delegate (there *could* be multiple, eventhough we have only ever used one so far).

-The other parameters in delegate functions are related to the "task" that particular function is meant to do.
-With that in mind, let's look at `textField(shouldChangeCharactersIn:replacementString:)`
+The other parameters in delegate functions are related to the "task" that particular function is meant to do. `UITextFieldDelegate` follows this pattern as well, and if you browse the class's [documentation](https://developer.apple.com/documentation/uikit/uitextfielddelegate), you'll see that the function each get passed a parameter of type `UITextField`.

-#### `textFieldShouldChangeCharacters` (shorthand)
-This delegate function is often used in pattern checking for text fields.
+With all that in mind let's look at one particular delegate function, `textField(shouldChangeCharactersIn:replacementString:)` which is responsible for deciding whether or not text can be added or deleted from a `UITextField`.
+Commonly this delegate function is used in pattern checking for text fields.
 For example, an app's password text field may only want to accept alphanumeric characters, and inputing a punctuation symbol, like a period or dash, shouldn't be allowed.

 From the Apple Doc for `textField(shouldChangeCharactersIn:replacementString:)`: